 Achievers Ghana’s mission: Education for all girls in slums in Ghana

 In a slum, where most people live below the poverty line, girls and women education takes the back seat.
 Poverty, underdevelopment, mass illiteracy, ignorance, urban backwardness and conservatism cause a majority of girls in slums to be deprived of their basic right to education.
-Various other social problems such as child marriage, trafficking and discrimination leads toward the undermining of girl’s right to Education.
-Limited access to education means many are stuck in a cycle of poverty.
+Various other social problems such as child marriage, trafficking, discrimination and all forms of Gender Based Violence (GBV) leads toward the undermining of girl’s right to education.
+Limited access to education means many are stuck in a cycle of poverty and low self esteem.

 Women and Girls are often treated as second-class citizens in our society.
 They have no access to contribute to community development and it is perceived that the only place they can best perform is in their husband’s house and in the kitchen.
 They are forced to marry at a tender age because of cultural and traditional beliefs.
 These barbaric attitudes towards female children must stop.